89luca89/distrobox/docs/useful_tips.md

 ## Using the GPU inside the container

-For Intel and AMD Gpus, the support is backed in, as the containers will install their latest available mesa/dri drivers.
+For Intel and AMD GPUs, the support is baked in, as the containers will install their latest available mesa/dri drivers.

 For NVidia, you can use the `--nvidia` flag during create, see [distrobox-create](./usage/distrobox-create.md)